 A CIO’s plate is always full.
 They always look for the next upgrade or new ways to make the most out of the existing IT infrastructure in their organization.
-2020 was arguably one of the toughest years for CIOs as they had to ramp up the IT infrastructure because working remotely became the new norm.

 Now, as we enter a new era of computing, it is of utmost importance that CIOs stay ahead of the curve.
 In this article, we focus on three upcoming technologies which have the power to transform the IT sector.
 We discuss the technologies and how they will revolutionize the way we work and why CIOs should watch out for these.

 Several processes are being automated as most organizations go for a data-driven approach rather than a knowledge-driven strategy.
 Automation is great if you know exactly what you want.
 One of the many pros of automation is that it takes care of mundane tasks and does so with clinical precision.

 Not to mention the time it saves so that you can focus on tasks of higher complexities.
 Processes like marketing, sales, and CRM are at least partially automated, if not fully, in many organizations.

 Automation of these processes is tremendously valuable to the company as a whole as more can be done by spending fewer resources.
 The challenge that is faced, though, is knowing what the objective is.
 In-depth analysis and carefully setting up a funnel, which will convert a cold prospect to a buyer and your investment into revenue, is important.

 For example, email campaigns are being automated in many industries, and the only way it will work efficiently if the data fed to the system is correctly set and the conditions are set based on data analysis.